MichaelPetersIduku/vehicle-valuation-api/README.md

 ## Documentation

-This template uses swagger for documentation.
+This project uses swagger for documentation.
 To see swagger, if you are using port 3000 for the api, it would be for example => localhost:3000/docs

 ![imagen](https://res.cloudinary.com/dbezwd2bu/image/upload/v1770390890/Screenshot_2026-02-06_at_4.13.08_PM_lsnppk.png)

 ## Endpoint security

-This template uses jwt tokens and refresh tokens.
+This project uses jwt tokens and refresh tokens.

 To make a route public for everyone you have to add the @Public decorator above the endpoint.
 Example, users.controller.ts / endpoint post, /users.